 Are Bed Bug Bites Contagious and Can They Spread When Scratched?

 Bed bug bites are not contagious.
 You can’t contract bed bugs or their bites from others who have them.
 However, excessive scratching as a result of the itch can break the skin, making it possible for infections to take hold.
+The table below clarifies common misconceptions about bed bug bites, their actual effects, and the reasons behind these realities to help readers separate fact from fiction:

 What are the Physical Reactions and Side Effects of Bed Bug Bites?

 The immediate physical reactions to bed bug bites can include redness, swelling, and a great deal of itching in the bite areas.
 Rarely, individuals may experience a more severe allergic reaction to the bites, causing larger welts or hives.
 Scratching the bites intensively also increases the risk of secondary skin infections, as mentioned.
+In general, the side effects of bed bug bites range from no immediate reaction to itching, swelling, and potentially even infection, drastically affecting the quality of sleep and peace of mind of afflicted individuals.

 Exploring the Allergic Reactions to Bed Bug Bites